-Waxahachie Global High School (WGHS) is one of less than two hundred Early College High Schools (ECHS) across the state of Texas.
+Waxahachie Global High School (WGHS) is one of less than two hundred and fifty Early College High Schools (ECHS) across the state of Texas.
 A personalized, engaging and relevant learning environment is provided for the 100 plus students per grade population, grades 9-12.
-Students may apply to attend WGHS, and openenrollment selections are made using a lottery system in the spring prior to a student's freshman year.
+Students may apply to attend WGHS and open- enrollment selections are made using a lottery system in the spring prior to the students' freshman year.

-At Waxahachie Global High School, ECHS students are simultaneously earning both a high school diploma and an Associate's Degree or two years of college credit toward a Bachelor's Degree.
+At Waxahachie Global High School, early college high school students are simultaneously earning both a high school diploma and an Associate's Degree or two years of college credit toward a Bachelor's Degree.
 Whatever their prior experience, early college high school students are challenged and supported to develop the knowledge, skills and behaviors that lead to success in college.

-Waxahachie Global High School, in conjunction with institutes of higher education, envisions a unique learning environment that represents community interests and student needs including:
+Waxahachie Global High School, in conjunction with Institutes of Higher Education, envisions a unique learning environment that represents community interests and student needs:

-- Students have the opportunity to become core complete or earn up to two years of transferable college credit while in high school. - Mastery and competence are rewarded with enrollment in college-level courses and the opportunity to earn two years of tuition-free college credit. - The years to a postsecondary degree are compressed. - WGHS provides academic and social supports that help students succeed in a challenging course of study. - Learning takes place in small, personalized learning environments that demand rigorous, highquality work and provide extensive support. - To be considered for acceptance in WGHS, students are encouraged to complete Algebra I in the 8th Grade
+- Students have the opportunity to become core complete or earn up to two years of transferable college credit while in high school. - Mastery and competence are rewarded with enrollment in college-level courses and the opportunity to earn two years of tuition-free college credit. - The years to a postsecondary degree arecompressed. - WGHS provides academic and social supports that help students succeed in a challenging course of study. - Learning takes place in, personalized learning environments that demand rigorous, highquality work and provide extensive support. - To be considered for acceptance in WGHS, students are encouraged to complete Algebra I in the 8th Grade

-Beginning Freshman year, student schedules will include dual credit classes.
+Beginning their Freshman year, student schedules will include dual credit classes.
 Enrollment in these classes is contingent upon a student taking the TSI exam for college entrance.
 Additional dual credit courses offered to the student are based on the student having passed the TSI exam.
 See the school's guidance counselor for additional information.